-The development of the art of music from the earliest times to the present.
+Three hours 205.
+HISTORY OF MUSIC The development of the art of music from the earliest times to the present.
 Oratorio and church music, the opera, songs, and instrumental music.
 Biographies of composers.
 Representative compositions of each main period presented in class.
 Lectures, collateral reading, term papers, and text-book work.
+Not offered during 1938-39.

-206. History of Music Three hours Continuation of 205.
+206. HISTORY OF MUSIC Continuation of 205.
+Three hours

-207-208.
-A CAPELLA CHOIR

-Representative works in the field of choral literature are studied and a limited number of selections prepared for concert performance.
+Half hour 207-208.
+A CAPELLA CHOIR Representative works in the field of choral literature are studied and a limited number of selections prepared for concert performance.
 Open only to those who meet the demands of voice and musicianship.

-Organ
+209. Organ Individual lessons in pipe organ, beginning with the fundamental principles of organ touch, pedal technique, hymn-tune playing and registration, and followed by preparation for concert playing and for church service.
+Professor Van Andel in charge,

+210. ORGAN Continuation of 209.
 One hour

-Individual lessons in pipe organ, beginning with the fundamental principles of organ touch, pedal technique, hymn-tune playing and registration, and followed by preparation for concert playing and for church service.
-Professor Van Andel in charge.

-210. ORGAN One hour Continuation of 209.